• Skip to primary navigation

 • Chill the Dough- If you don’t chill the dough for at least 30 min, the cookies will spread and be flat and thin.
 Chilling for an hour or more is best.

-• Reshape the Cookies- If you want your cookies nice and round, reshape them as soon as they come out of the oven.
-Either use a spatula to push them back into a circle shape or use a large circle cookie cutter.
-If using a cookie cutter, place it over the cookies and rotate quickly in a circle.
+• Reshape the Cookies- If you would like your cookies nice and round, reshape them as soon as they come out of the oven.
+Use a spatula to push them back into a circle shape.

 • Break Cookie when Cool- Break one cooled cookie apart and rip or chop it into tiny crumbs.
 Make sure you do this step when the cookie has cooled completely otherwise the crumbs won’t be dry they will be gummy and will not sprinkle well.